BeTR-biogeochemistry-modeling/sbetr/README.md

 Regression tests are based on calling the standalone sbetr executable and checking the results are within a specified epsilon of a baseline.

+Regression testing will eventually be integrated into the 'make test' command with unit tests.
+For now they have to be run separately.

+    cd regression-tests
+    make rtest

 ### Creating new tests

+*Document procedure for new regression tests*

 *Document procedure for new pFUnit tests*